eosc-life-workshop/WESkit/snakemake/create_workflow.md

         "bcftools call -mv - > {output.vcf}"
 ```

+Please execute the following command in the terminal.
 ```bash
 snakemake --snakefile Snakefile --cores 1 calls/all.vcf
 ```

-8. Apply a custom script to visualize the results:
+7. Apply a custom script to visualize the results.

+Please append the following rule to the Snakefile.
 ```python
 rule plot_quals:
     input: